 Browse Our Guide:

-Here’s a Complete Guide to Every Type of Equipment Needed to Start a Podcast
+Here’s a Complete Guide to Every Type of Podcast Equipment Needed (For Any Budget)

 Mics, in general, come in two categories; condenser and dynamic.